 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 We use a third party provider, iContact, to deliver our monthly e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
 For more information, please see iContacts privacy notice.
 If you would like to opt-out of these emails you can do so by clicking on the unsubscribe link in the footer of each email we send you.

-We use a third party service, WordPress.com, to publish our blog, and some of our conference microsites.
+We use a third party service, WordPress.com, to publish our website, and some of our microsites.
 These sites are hosted at WordPress.com, which is run by Automattic Inc. We use a standard WordPress service to collect anonymous information about users’ activity on the site, for example the number of users viewing pages on the site, to monitor and report on the effectiveness of the site and help us improve it.
 WordPress requires visitors that want to post a comment to enter a name and email address.
-For more information about how WordPress processes data, please see Automattic’s privacy notice.
+For more information about how WordPress processes data, please see automattic.com/privacy.

 People who contact us via social media